The Car Connection Kia Rio Overview

-The 2012 model was the third generation of Kia Rio.
-While its price was considerably higher than the 2011 car it replaced, the latest Kia Rio is not only sportier and more stylish inside and out, but also much more engaging to drive.
-Crisp details, lots of body sculpting, and a European-inspired interior bring the nicely proportioned Rio—especially in sedan form—into full competition with rival models.
-A smooth 1.6-liter, direct-injection four-cylinder engine makes 138 hp and is paired with six-speed manual or six-speed automatic transmissions, and EPA figures land at 30 mpg city, 40 highway.
-Its safety ratings have improved, and it offers many more technology features--both standard and optional--than before.
+The 2012 model year marked the beginning of the third generation for Kia's Rio.
+While it is priced considerably higher than the 2011 car it replaced, the latest Rio is not only sportier and more stylish inside and out, but also much more engaging to drive.
+Crisp details, lots of body sculpting, and a European-inspired interior bring the nicely proportioned Rio into full competition with rival models.
+The sedan is a particular standout, with a design that doesn't look bulky and awkward like many of its competitors' four-doors do.